Introduction

 - ABN, ACN or Y/Inc details

-- details about the function
+- details about the function, including

 - a floor plan showing the proposed boundaries for the licensed area and key features, including entry/exit points, bar areas, any adjoining streets and the direction North